Central African Republic rebels say want transition to elections

-BANGUI The Seleka rebel coalition wants to organise a transition towards democratic elections in Central African Republic, a spokesman said on Sunday, after it seized the capital Bangui and toppled President Francois Bozize.
+BANGUI The Seleka rebel coalition wants to organize a transition towards democratic elections in Central African Republic, a spokesman said on Sunday, after it seized the capital Bangui and toppled President Francois Bozize.

-"With the taking of Bangui and the departure of Bozize, the main objective of our struggle has been realised," Nelson Ndjadder of Seleka's CPSK faction said in a statement.
+"With the taking of Bangui and the departure of Bozize, the main objective of our struggle has been realized," Nelson Ndjadder of Seleka's CPSK faction said in a statement.

 (Writing by Daniel Flynn; Editing by Louise Ireland)